Ozarko/next-js-boilerplate/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+The page auto-updates as you make edits.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+### Project Structure

+- `pages/`: Contains your Next.js pages.
+- `components/`: Houses reusable React components.
+- `styles/`: Stores global stylesheets and Tailwind CSS configuration.

+### Customization

+- Modify `app/page.tsx` to start editing your main page.
+- Utilize Shadcn and Aceternity UI components from the respective libraries to enhance your UI.

-## Learn More
+### Learn More

-To learn more about Next.js, take a look at the following resources:
+Explore the following resources to deepen your understanding of Next.js:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs): Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Learn Next.js](https://nextjs.org/learn): Interactive Next.js tutorial for beginners.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+- [Next.js GitHub Repository](https://github.com/vercel/next.js/): Contribute and provide feedback.

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Deploy your Next.js app effortlessly using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+Refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for detailed instructions.

-# next-js-boilerplate
+Get started with Next.js development today and build remarkable web experiences with ease!